Maslow’s hierarchy of needs is a psychological theory proposed by Abraham Maslow that help healthcare professionals decide which care to prioritize.

-For example, you need air, food, and water before you could worry about whether or not you fit in a clique.
+For example, you need air, food, and water before you could worry about whether you fit in a clique.

 Who is Maslow?

 Abraham Harold Maslow was an American psychologist who’s notorious for the Maslow’s Hierarchy of Needs.

 What is Maslow’s Hierarchy of Needs?

 Maslow’s Hierarchy of Needs is a theory that uses a pyramid as a springboard to visualize the psychological health and the human needs priority that leads to self-actualization.
 The theory is focused on that everything we do is focused on the need to be satisfied.
 It is more than just staying alive.